aj501/NickBilliardsPrjQT/README.md

 ### Framework
   The project was built and tested in QT Creator version 10.14, 10.15, and initially built for Mac Desktop use.
+### Mac Os Compatibility
+  We haven't tested all Mac OS versions to figure out which versions are compatible with this app.
+However, we noticed that our released version woudn't work on Sierra and High Sierra.
+Our current Mac OS is Catalina.